Scaling Embedding Layers in Language Models: Architecture

 \section{\SCONE Architecture}

-We introduce the \SCONE architecture that uses a new embedding layer for frequently occurring \ngram{n}s of tokens. \Cref{fig:method_overview} shows the high-level approach.

-First we construct a set $\Vfgram \subseteq \Vtoken^{[2, n]} := \bigcup_{k=2}^n \Vtoken^{k}$ of frequently occurring \ngram{k}s of length at most $n$, that we term {\em f-grams}; throughout this paper, we use $n$ to denote the maximum length of f-grams considered. \Cref{alg:n-gram-vocab} illustrates this process.
-That said, \Cref{alg:n-gram-vocab} is for illustration purposes only; in practice, we use a more efficient implementation requiring only $(n-1)$ linear scans over the training corpus, as detailed in \Cref{subsec:key_discovery}.
-Notably, the counting and ranking process resembles continuing the training of a BPE tokenizer \citep{sennrich2015neural} with the existing vocabulary.
+We propose to augment a standard transformer model with an additional f-gram embedding layer. \Cref{fig:method_overview} provides a high-level overview of the approach.
+We first construct a set $\Vfgram \subseteq \Vtoken^{[2, K]} := \bigcup_{n=2}^K \Vtoken^{n}$ consisting of frequently occurring \ngram{n}s of length up to $K$, which we refer to as \emph{f-grams}.
+Throughout this paper, $K$ denotes the maximum length of f-grams considered.
+To construct $\Vfgram$, we use an efficient implementation that requires only $K-1$ linear scans over the training corpus, as detailed in \Cref{subsec:key_discovery}; the formal construction is described in \Cref{alg:n-gram-vocab} (\Cref{sec:add_algorithms}).